VecchioID/SAML/README.md

 ## SAML

 Code for reproduce results for our paper.
+A full version of our code will be realeased soon.

 Demo: run `python3 main.py` to reproduce the results.